MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

   - `[SupportUrl <String>]`: Link to the application's support page.
 For example, https://www.contoso.com/app/support
   - `[TermsOfServiceUrl <String>]`: Link to the application's terms of service statement.
 For example, https://www.contoso.com/app/termsofservice

-KEYCREDENTIALS <IMicrosoftGraphKeyCredential\[]>: The collection of key credentials associated with the application.
+KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>: The collection of key credentials associated with the application.
 Not nullable.
 Supports $filter (eq, not, ge, le).
   - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
   - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[Key <Byte[]>]`: Value for the key credential.
-Should be a Base64 encoded value.
+  - `[Key <Byte[]>]`: The certificate's raw data in byte array converted to Base64 string.
 Returned only on $select for a single object, that is, GET applications/{applicationId}?$select=keyCredentials or GET servicePrincipals/{servicePrincipalId}?$select=keyCredentials; otherwise, it is always null.
-  - `[KeyId <String>]`: The unique identifier for the key.
+  - `[KeyId <String>]`: The unique identifier (GUID) for the key.
   - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Type <String>]`: The type of key credential; for example, Symmetric, AsymmetricX509Cert.
   - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.

-ONPREMISESPUBLISHING `<IMicrosoftGraphOnPremisesPublishing>`: onPremisesPublishing
+ONPREMISESPUBLISHING <IMicrosoftGraphOnPremisesPublishing>: onPremisesPublishing
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AlternateUrl <String>]`: If you are configuring a traffic manager in front of multiple App Proxy applications, the alternateUrl is the user-friendly URL that will point to the traffic manager.
   - `[ApplicationServerTimeout <String>]`: The duration the connector will wait for a response from the backend application before closing the connection.
 Possible values are default, long.
 When set to default, the backend application timeout has a length of 85 seconds.
 When set to long, the backend timeout is increased to 180 seconds.
 Use long if your server takes more than 85 seconds to respond to requests or if you are unable to access the application and the error status is 'Backend Timeout'.
 Default value is default.